Tiramisu-Compiler/tiramisu/README.md

         cmake ..
         make -j tiramisu

-## Tiramisu on a Virtual Machine (Soon)
+## Tiramisu on a Virtual Machine
-A virtual machine for Tiramisu is being prepared and will be uploaded online very soon.
-Once uploaded, users can use the Tiramisu [virtual machine disk image]().
-The image is created using virtual box (5.2.12).
+Users can use the Tiramisu [virtual machine disk image](http://groups.csail.mit.edu/commit/software/TiramisuVM.zip).
+The image is created using virtual box (5.2.12) and has Tiramisu already pre-compiled and ready for use.
+It was compiled using the same instructions in this README file.

-Once you download the image, unzip it and use virtual box to open the file 'Ubuntu14-Tiramisu.vbox'.
+Once you download the image, unzip it and use virtual box to open the file 'TiramisuVM.vbox'.

-    Username: b
-    Password: b

 Once the virtual machine has started, open a terminal, then go to the Tiramisu directory

     cd /home/b/tiramisu/

+If asked for a username/password

+    Username:b
+    Password:b

 ## Getting Started